-In addition to the research cited above, this paper is related to several streams of literature.
-In an early contribution using firm-level data from collective bargaining contracts in Canada, Abowd and Lemieux (1993) employed industry-level import and export prices as instruments for quasi-rents per worker (a measure of profitability when labor is valued at its alternative wage), and found that greater quasi-rents led to higher wages.
+to higher wages.
 In panel data on British firms, Van Reenen (1996) related major innovations, which are arguably exogenous, to wage changes at the firm level, and found that quasi-rents due to innovation were passed through to higher wages.
-These early papers lacked data on individual workers and hence were not able to definitively answer questions about whether the wage changes reflect changes in wage premia or changes in skill composition.
+These early papers lacked data on individual workers and hence were not able to definitively answer questions about whether the wage changes reflected changes in wage premia or in skill composition.

-A recent paper by Kline et al. (2019) also examines innovation and rent-sharing, with employeremployee data and rich patent information from the U.S. Under the identifying assumption that the U.S. Patent Office's initial decision on a patent application is essentially random, conditional on observable characteristics of the application and firm, the authors find that each patent-induced additional dollar of operating surplus yields a 29-cent increase in a firm's wage bill.
+A recent paper by Kline et al. (2019) also examines innovation and rent-sharing, with employer-employee data and rich patent information from the U.S. Under the identifying assumption that the U.S. Patent Office's initial decision on a patent application is essentially random, conditional on observable characteristics of the application and firm, the authors find that each patent-induced additional dollar of operating surplus yields a 29-cent increase in a firm's wage bill.
 Using a matching estimator in Finnish data, Aghion et al. (2018) find that patents are associated with higher wages for co-workers of inventors.
 The current paper is complementary to these papers, showing that a very different type of shock - to the set of markets a firm sells into, rather than to the acquisition of patents - can also have sizeable impacts on wage premia.